ConduitNetwork/docs/integration_guides/Clouds/google/google.rst

    Private Key
     Service Account Private key, beginning with `-----BEGIN PRIVATE KEY-----\` and ending with `-----END PRIVATE KEY-----` Client Email
-    Service Account Client Email. ex: `morpheus@morpheus.iam.gserviceaccount.com` Region
+    Service Account Client Email. ex: `conduit@conduit.iam.gserviceaccount.com` Region
     Regions will auto-populate upon successful authentication with the above credentials.
 Select appropriate region for this Cloud.
    Inventory Existing Instances
-    If enabled, existing Google Instances will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .
+    If enabled, existing Google Instances will be inventoried and appear as unmanaged Virtual Machines in |conduit| .

 ..
-NOTE:: |morpheus| scopes clouds to single regions.
+NOTE:: |conduit| scopes clouds to single regions.
 Multiple clouds can be added for multi-region support, and then optionally added to the same group.

 The Cloud can now be added to a Group or configured with additional Advanced options.

 .. include:: /integration_guides/Clouds/advanced_options.rst

-Finally, add Google Cloud to an existing Group or create a new Group, and you have now integrated |morpheus| with Google Cloud!
+Finally, add Google Cloud to an existing Group or create a new Group, and you have now integrated |conduit| with Google Cloud!

 ..
 IMPORTANT:: If you experience difficulties adding a GCP Cloud, ensure you have met all the Requirements above, and have logged into Google Cloud and navigated to the Compute Engine sections as it will not be initialized until navigated to upon Google Cloud account creation.